firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-19-the-boy-on-the-roof.md

 “Did you marry the clouds too?” asked the boy.

 “The rain.”
 I grimaced.
 “Where I grew up, they had this idea that if a drought went on for more than a year, you had to find someone to entice the rain to come.
 It had to be someone young and unattached — and someone whose parents wouldn’t put up a fuss if they were picked.
-If you were picked, you couldn’t stay with people anymore — you were promised to the rain.
+If you were picked, you couldn’t stay with people anymore — you were promised to the rain."

 “And they picked you?
 You must’ve been good looking when you were young.”

 I gave the boy a withering look.
-“Thanks pal.
+“Thanks, pal.
 You wait and see how you look at my age.”

 The boy just grinned.
 “So what was it like?”

 “Eh, at first it was okay.
 They threw me a big party — there was angel food cake topped with whipped cream — and they gave me a necklace and bracelets strung with glass beads shaped like raindrops, and a white satin dress covered in more of those same beads, and after the party I rode in the bed of a pickup truck with plywood clouds attached to its sides, like I was sitting in the clouds.
-The truck when all through the town, and everyone turned out to see me and cheer and wave.
+The truck went all through the town, and everyone turned out to see me and cheer and wave.
 The ride ended at a cornfield.
 Out in the middle of all these struggling seedlings was a porta potty and white tablecloth, and that was it.
 I was supposed to sit on the tablecloth and wait for the rain, which was supposed to be so attracted to me that it couldn’t resist falling.”
 I stopped my scrubbing, remembering.
 “I sat there, day after day.
 You can’t imagine how boring it was.
 No friends, no books, no screens, no music, no nothing.
 And no privacy.
 There was an honor guard posted around the field, supposedly to keep people away from me, but it was also to keep me from running off.
 And the rain just wouldn’t fall.”

 “Maybe it would’ve preferred a boy,” suggested the boy.